Build the world around you

 People working in the construction industry come from all kinds of backgrounds and will need different skills to do their jobs.
 Some manual jobs will demand good hand/eye coordination and a decent level of physical fitness, for example; or you’ll need a good head for maths to be an engineer.
 If you’re interested in a career in construction it’s worth thinking about where your strengths are and what roles might suit you – but don’t forget that you’ll also develop a lot of the skills you need as part of your training.

-Here are just some of jobs available in construction:
+Here are just some of the jobs available in construction:

 Design and Management – architect, building surveyor, civil engineer, facilities manager, landscape architect, project manager, quantity surveyor, structural engineer, town planner